snowynoelle/dxfilter/README.md

 # dxfilter
-It's juct a collection of derivatives and or funky calculus functions as a OTD filter.
+It's just a collection of derivatives and or funky calculus functions as a OTD filter.
 Nothing special really.

 ## Table of Contents
 - Installing